flrnclee/Coursera-DS-Specialization/GettingDataProject1/README.md

 * For each measure feature (e.g. ```tBodyAcc```), the mean and standard deviation of the signals collected during that window of time were taken for each axis (X, Y, Z).
 The codebook only defines the signal labels and omits the specifics of each signal estimate.
 * Magnitude measurements (e.g. ```tBodyAccMag```) are calculated from the individual axis measurements.
 Thus, they do not have individual axis values.

 There are 180 observations and 68 variables in the final dataset.
+All measurements were normalized and, thus, unitless.

 Variable     | Label
 ------------- | -------------